quirkey/sammy/README.md

 * [Join the mailing list](http://groups.google.com/group/sammyjs)
 * [Chat with us in #sammy](irc://irc.freenode.net/#sammy)

+## Authors

+Sammy.js was created and is maintained by Aaron Quint <aaron at quirkey.com> with additional features and fixes contributed by these talented individuals:

+endor <fp at notjusthosting.com>
+Scott McMillin <scott at lifesnapz.com>
+ZhangJinzhu <wosmvp at gmail.com>
+Jesse Hallett <hallettj at gmail.com>
+Jonathan Vaught <jonathan.vaught at gmail.com>
+Jesse Hallett <jesse.hallett at jivesoftware.com>
+Jason Davies <jason at jdd.local>
+Russell Jones <spam at codeofficer.com>
+Geoff Longman <glongman at overlay.tv>

 ## License

 Sammy is covered by the MIT License.
 See LICENSE for more information.